leeleavitt/teiko_tech/README.md

 2. What would be some advantages in capturing these information in a database?

 > A database creates an incredible envrionment for development.
-One fo the main advantages is the database can server and add data ansychronously, allowing many people to work with the same data.
-Also acquiring the data is increibly fast and specific.
-Instad of relying on csv's queries can be constructed to specifically collect and return only the data needed.
+One of the main advantages is the database server is available for multiple users to add and recieve data ansychronously.Also acquiring the data is increibly fast and specific.
+Instad of relying on csv's and subsetting or combinding those csv, queries can be constructed to specifically collect and return only the data needed.

 3. Based on the schema you provide in (1), please write a query to summarize the number of subjects available for each condition.

 > I took this as an opprotunity to learn postgresql.
 In all my experience i've not had an opprotunity to create and learn postgresql.
 I used conda to install postgresql using `make venv` from there i captured the commands in `main.sh` to stand up a database called `teiko_db`.
 From there I instantiated the tables in [`schema.sql`](./schema.sql) using a python function [`schema_standup`](teiko_tools/db_tools.py#L10).
-From there i loaded the data into the database using `pandas` with the function [`db_loader`](teiko_tools/db_tools.py#L49).
+From there I loaded the data into the database using `pandas` with the function [`db_loader`](teiko_tools/db_tools.py#L49).

 I was then able to execute the qeury to obain the result,
 ```